AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Slicing.md

 # [::-1]
 print(nums[::-1]) # [9, 8, 7, 6, 5, 4, 3, 2, 1, 0]
 ```
-> Like a true programmer, the middle section was copied from Stackoverflow.
+> Like a true programmer, the middle section was copied from StackOverflow.